 Unlike his contemporaries, Hanley had understood that the pop promo was the future of music.

 There was just something about him.
-He had an easy style that played well to the camera.
+He had an easy style that played well to camera.
+He always had a wicked twinkle in his eyes.
 He looked like he was having the time of his life in New York.

 Later I would learn that he was born in Clonmel, Co.
 Tipperary in 1954.
 It must not have known what to do with him.

 To me he looked like one of the Village People, or maybe a younger, thinner Freddie Mercury.
-You could look like that in the 1980s and most then wouldn’t have understood what it indicated.
+You could look like that in the 1980s and even be in a band called Queen and most people back then wouldn’t have understood what it indicated.